 You are reading a NORD Rare Disease Report Abstract.
 NORD’s full collection of reports on over 1200 rare diseases is available to subscribers (click here for details).
 We are now also offering two full rare disease reports per day to visitors on our Web site.

-NORD is very grateful to Jeannie Visootsak, MD, FAAP, Assistant Professor, Developmental-Behavioral Pediatrics, Department of Human Genetics & Pediatrics, Emory University School of Medicine, for assistance in the preparation of this report.
+NORD is very grateful to Jeannie Visootsak, MD, FAAP, Associate Professor, Developmental-Behavioral Pediatrics, Department of Human Genetics & Pediatrics, Emory University School of Medicine, for assistance in the preparation of this report.

 Synonyms of Klinefelter Syndrome

 - XXYY male

 - No subdivisions found.